 Inner Farne is open.
 Puffins are leaving the island now– you may catch some at the beginning of the month and see them out at sea.
 Arctic terns leave and other seabirds – guillemots, razorbills, sandwich terns, common terns – start to depart too.
 Kittiwakes and fulmars can be seen till mid-month and usually until the end of the month.
 Shags are on the islands and grey seals can be seen from boats.
 It’s not all over, though – you might spot some overwintering birds arriving to re-fuel before they head to the mainland (keep an eye on the stick bundles near the Pele Tower).

 Inner Farne is open but Staple is closed.
 Grey seals and can be seen from boats and shags can be seen on the islands.
 You might spot our first fuzzy seal pup, a rare migrant or maybe get the island almost to yourself – well, you, some rangers, some seals and still a few birds!

-Inner Farne is open.
-This is peak time for our fluffy seal pups, while the boats are still out the pups can be seen gathering on the rocks in their thousands, peaking at the end of this month.
+Inner Farne is closed.
+This is the best time for our fluffy seal pups, while the boats are still out the pups can be seen gathering on the rocks in their thousands, peaking into November.
 Shags can also be seen on the islands.
 As the nights draw in later in the month the chapel, lighthouse and landscapes all look spectacular in the morning and evening – you could get some fantastic photos at this time of year if the weather is right.
 It’s a great time of year to look for the last few autumn migrants.

 November - December